BBC Radio 4: Overview

 BBC Radio 4 is the second-most-popular British domestic radio station by total hours, after Radio 2.
 It recorded its highest audience, of 11 million listeners, in May 2011, and was "UK Radio Station of the Year" at the 2003, 2004, 2008 and 2023 Radio Academy Awards.
 It also won a Peabody Award in 2002 for File on 4: Export Controls.
 Costing £87 million (2024/5), it is the BBC's most expensive national radio network.
 There is no comparable British commercial network: Channel 4 abandoned plans to launch its own speech-based digital radio station in October 2008 as part of a £100m cost-cutting review.

-The longwave signal is part of the Royal Navy's system of letters of last resort.
-In the event of a suspected catastrophic attack on Britain, submarine captains, in addition to other checks, check for a broadcast signal from Radio 4 on 198 kHz longwave to verify the annihilation of organised society in the United Kingdom.
+The long wave signal was part of the Royal Navy's system of letters of last resort.
+In the event of a suspected catastrophic attack on Britain, submarine captains, in addition to other checks, check for a broadcast signal from Radio 4 on 198 kHz long wave to verify the destruction of organised society in the United Kingdom.